Nadal out of French Open & plans to retire in 2024

 "Next year will be my last year on tour - that is my idea.
 If I keep going now I won't be able to make that happen."

+Nadal holds the joint record number of men's major triumphs alongside Serbia's Novak Djokovic.
+He has won 70 other ATP titles and spent 209 weeks at world number one - the sixth longest amount in ATP history.

+Known as the 'King of Clay', Nadal has won 112 of his 115 matches at the French Open.

-Nadal, who turns 37 next month, has not played since sustaining the problem at the Australian Open in January.
+However, the Mallorcan left-hander has not played since sustaining the problem at the Australian Open in January.

 Nadal has been practising in recent weeks, but not been fit enough to play a tournament in the run-up to Roland Garros.